Misir Wot Recipe (Ethiopian Lentils) with Ayib

 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.

-Throw open that spice cabinet and give your spice-jar tower a spin; we’re putting them to good use today!
 Classic Ethiopian Recipes are a celebration of exotic spices and slow-cooked flavor.
-Mesir Wat, a traditional Red Lentil Stew, is both bold and comforting with a generous dollop of creamy Ayib cheese on top.
+Misir Wot (or Mesir Wat), a traditional Red Lentil Stew, is both bold and comforting with a generous dollop of creamy Ayib cheese on top.

-After sampling various Ethiopian recipes, I must correct his evaluation.
+Yet after sampling various Ethiopian recipes, I must correct his evaluation.
 There is no “better” in comparing the two.
-Ethiopian dishes are just as tasty as my favorite Indian dishes, yet very different.
+Ethiopian recipes are just as tasty as my favorite Indian dishes, yet very different in subtle ways.

 Both Indian and Ethiopian recipes use similar spices and ingredients.
 They both offer numerous slow-cooked curries/stews.
 It’s the technique, elaborate flavor combinations, and presentation that stand apart, making them both unique in their own right.

 This common red lentil curry or stew, is a staple in Ethiopian cuisine.
 Misir Wot (pronounced me-sir wot) is loaded with onions, ginger, garlic and, of course, spices galore.